Seu IP: Sem dados · Seu status: ProtegidoDesprotegidoSem dados

 Pros

-1. Improved privacy: If DNS traffic is encrypted, it cannot be viewed by outside parties while in transit.
-Using any of the protocols discussed earlier in this article — DoH, DoT, or DNSCrypt — will boost your privacy, though much of your browsing traffic will still be visible, unless you use an encryption service like a VPN.
+Improved privacy.
+If DNS traffic is encrypted, it cannot be viewed by outside parties while in transit.
+Using any of the protocols discussed earlier in this article — DoH, DoT, or DNSCrypt — will boost your privacy, though much of your browsing traffic will still be visible unless you use an encryption service like a VPN.

 Cons

-1. Performance and speed reduction: Encrypting and decrypting DNS traffic adds additional steps to the DNS resolution process, causing users to experience marginally slower connection speeds and poorer performance while DNS queries are being resolved by the DNS server.
+Performance and speed reduction.
+Encrypting and decrypting DNS traffic adds additional steps to the DNS resolution process, causing users to experience marginally slower connection speeds and poorer performance while DNS queries are being resolved by the DNS server.

-2. Compatibility issues: Some hardware, DNS resolvers, and Wi-Fi networks may not support DNS encryption protocols, leading to compatibility issues.
+Compatibility issues.
+Some hardware, DNS resolvers, and Wi-Fi networks may not support DNS encryption protocols, leading to compatibility issues.
 In some cases, these problems might be intentional.
-An internet service provider (ISP) can actually prevent you from using encryption protocols, resulting in a “This network is blocking encrypted DNS traffic” warning message.
+An internet service provider (ISP) can prevent you from using encryption protocols, resulting in a “This network is blocking encrypted DNS traffic” warning message.

-3. Protocols and providers: Some protocols won’t be supported by certain DNS service providers.
+Protocols and providers.
+Some protocols won’t be supported by certain DNS service providers.
 This means that, depending on the DNS server settings, you may have to switch between DNS providers to keep your network processes running smoothly.
-This just adds to the overall complexity of setting up and maintaining a DNS protection system.
+This adds to the complexity of setting up and maintaining a DNS protection system.

-Overall, encrypted DNS traffic is a useful tool, but not one that will solve all of your security and privacy issues.
+Overall, encrypted DNS traffic is a useful tool, but it won’t solve all of your security and privacy issues.
 A simpler way to make your network safer is by using a VPN.

-With services like NordVPN, you can provide individual devices on your network with an encrypted connection, as well as routers and internet gateways.
+With services like NordVPN, you can provide encrypted connections to individual devices on your network as well as to your routers and internet gateways.
 NordVPN encrypts all browsing traffic in transit between a device and a VPN server, making it harder for internet service providers or a malicious actor to spy on your data.

 Online security starts with a click.